What Does Medicare Part A Cover?

 Most people don’t pay a premium for Medicare Part A coverage because they (or their spouse) paid into Social Security when they worked.
 If you do pay Medicare Part A premiums, the longer you worked and paid into Social Security, the lower your premiums will be.

-What Is A Medicare Part A Deductible?
+What Is The Medicare Part A Deductible?

 Medicare Part A coverage doesn’t have an annual deductible.
 Instead, deductibles apply to each hospital benefit period.
 A hospital benefit period begins when you go into a hospital or a skilled nursing facility and ends when you leave the hospital or skilled nursing facility for 60 consecutive days.